This rich, nourishing natural lip balm uses four simple ingredients and takes just minutes to make. Add essential oils and create your own flavors!

 I want to avoid petroleum-based products, like the chapstick you can find at the store, so a natural solution was in order.
 I thought about using my Natural First Aid Cream on his lips, but the tea tree oil smells really medicinal and he didn’t want to use it.

-After a few minor adjustments, I came up with this rich, nourishing lip balm.
+After a few minor adjustments, I came up with this easy, natural lip balm recipe.

 Skip the essential oil for an unscented version, or customize your lip balm with the essential oils of your choice.